apptainer/singularity-userdocs/environment_and_metadata.rst

 ``Docker`` source then you may inherit environment variables from your base image.

-If I build a singularity container from the image ``docker://python:3.7`` then when I run the container I can see that the ``PYTHON_VERSION`` variable is set in the container:
+If I build a apptainer container from the image ``docker://python:3.7`` then when I run the container I can see that the ``PYTHON_VERSION`` variable is set in the container:

 .. code-block::

-   $ singularity exec python.sif env | grep PYTHON_VERSION
+   $ apptainer exec python.sif env | grep PYTHON_VERSION
    PYTHON_VERSION=3.7.7

 This happens because  the ``Dockerfile`` used to build  that container has